sgaliamov/blog/_posts/2021-01-02-how-to-setup-wt.md

    ...
    ```

-   If you don't want to have the same settings for all profiles, you can apply it only for `PowerShell`.
+   If you don't want to have the same settings for all profiles, you can apply them only for `PowerShell`.

-1. Open `PowerShell Core` profile in your favorite editor.
+1. Open or create `PowerShell Core` profile in your favorite editor.
 You can find it here `C:\Users\<your user name>\Documents\PowerShell\Microsoft.PowerShell_profile.ps1`.
 Or you can run in `PowerShell Core`:

    ``` ps1
    notepad $PROFILE